 Lake Elmo is a great place to fish, enjoy the off-leash dog park, or walk the trails.
-The park is open year-round, so you can enjoy outdoor fun and connect with your loved ones in this special park.
+The park is open year-round, so you can enjoy outdoor fun and connect with your loved ones in this unique park.
 There's a playground for kids too, so everyone can enjoy the day together and get some exercise.
 Guests can use the picnic shelters to enjoy a meal together.

 In the 1930s and 40s, the Lake Elmo Supper Club was based here.
 People would enjoy the restaurant, hang out with friends, dance, and watch water skiers.
 The area became a State Park in 1983.